 When collecting data on fire it’s to be expected that things are going to get a bit hot sometimes.
-The annual clash between sensitive science infrastructure and seasonal bushfires unfolded yet again this year at TERN’s tropical savanna ecosystem observing site.
+The annual clash between sensitive environmental sensors and seasonal bushfires unfolded yet again this year at TERN’s tropical savanna ecosystem observing site.
 Read on to find out how the site burnt but added to TERN’s long-term dataset—essential for Top End fire understanding and management.

 In this land of fires, it’s not surprising that TERN’s nation-wide infrastructure has a history of getting a little singed from time to time.
 Back in 2014 our Calperum Mallee SuperSite and its sensitive ecosystem monitoring equipment burned but survived to tell the tale.
 With a lot of hard work the site was quickly up and running again and the unique long-term dataset was being snapped up by researchers keen to study the impacts of disturbance on the functioning of our ecosystems.

 Move several thousand kilometres north to Australia’s tropical savanna and a similar clash between sensitive scientific equipment and bushfires ignites every year.